chanshiyucx/blog/article/008-web-knowledge-base.md

 Prototypal inheritance works through the prototype chain.
 Every object has an internal prototype reference.
 When accessing a property, if it's not found on the object itself, JavaScript traverses up the prototype chain until it finds the property or reaches `null`.

 Unlike classical inheritance where classes copy behavior, JavaScript objects delegate to their prototypes at runtime.
 This means multiple objects can share methods through a common prototype without duplicating them in memory, which is both memory-efficient and flexible.

+### Higher-Order Function

+> What is a higher-order function?

+A higher-order function is a function that either takes one or more functions as arguments, returns a function, or both.
+This is a core concept in functional programming.

+Common examples include array methods like `map`, `filter`, and `reduce`, which all accept callback functions.
+For instance, map is a higher-order function because it takes a function as an argument.
+Function factories are another example, like a function that returns a customized function based on parameters.

+Higher-order functions enable code reuse, composition, and abstraction.
+They're fundamental to functional programming patterns and are widely used in modern JavaScript for data transformation and creating reusable logic.

 ### call, apply, bind